flathub-infra/website/README.md

 ```

 Use another terminal session to run the following or use your browser to go to localhost:8000/docs and use the UI to run the `/update` endpoint.
+This will populate the database with the latest data from the flathub.

 ```sh
 curl -X POST localhost:8000/update